CaM-Gen:Causally-aware Metric-guided Text Generation: CaM-Gen

 \subsection{Conditional Variational Autoencoder}

-We adapt the CVAE architecture inspired by \cite{zhao-etal-2017-kgcvae}.
-As opposed to generating a response to previous utterances, we model the conditional generation as a next sentence generation task.
-Given the previous context of the text $c$, and a target metric $y$, we aim to generate the next sentence $x$.
-Since the outcome metric depends not only on the generated $x$, but also on the context that we start with, we do not assume independence between the inputs $c$ and $y$.
-To overcome this, we consider the outcome metric $y'$ as a substitute for the actual `target' metric $y$.
+We first adapt the CVAE architecture, inspired by \citet{zhao-etal-2017-kgcvae}.
+As opposed to generating a response to previous utterances, we model the conditional generation as a next sentence generation task -- generate the next sentence $x$, given the previous context $c$, and the target metric $y$.

-Consider a latent variable $z$, that captures the latent distribution over the generation space.
-To condition the generation on the target metric, we try to reconstruct $y$ from the distribution of $p(y'=y|c,z)$.
-The generated sentence $x$ is thus dependent on $c$, $z$ and $y'$.
-This leads to an explicit control over the target metric, while also accounting for the role of context in affecting the outcome metric.
-The graph for this is as shown in figure \ref{figure-causal-graph}(a).
-We construct the prior network $p(z|c)$ to estimate the latent variable $z$, assuming a multi-variate Gaussian distribution.
-To estimate the outcome metric $y'$, we have a reconstruction network for $p(y'|c,z)$.
-Finally, a decoder network is used for generation, given by $p_\theta(x|c,z,y')$.
-We consider a recognition network $q_{\phi}(z|x,c,y')$ to approximate the posterior $p_\theta(z|x,c,y')$.
-The CVAE network can be trained using the variational lower bound given by
+We consider a latent variable $z$ that captures the latent distribution over the generation space.
+We estimate $z$ using the prior network $p(z|c, y)$, assuming a multi-variate Gaussian distribution.
+The sentence $x$ is generated by the decoder network $p_\theta(x|c,z,y)$.
+The prior of the outcome metric is approximated using $p_\theta(y|c)$.
+Since the outcome metric depends on both the generated $x$ and the given context $c$, we do not assume independence between the inputs $c$ and $y$.
+We consider two recognition networks $q_{\phi}(y|x,c)$ and $q_{\phi}(z|x,c,y)$ to approximate the true posteriors $p_\theta(y|x,c)$ and $p_\theta(z|x,c,y)$ (graph as shown in Fig. \ref{fig:causal-graph}a).
+The CVAE network can be trained using the variational lower bound.\footnote{Proof included in Appendix A.1}